 Sabino Canyon Recreation Area

 One of the most popular trails is the Seven Falls Trail, which takes you to seven different waterfalls.
-The trail is about 8.5 miles long out and back and can be a bit challenging in places, but it is well worth it when you reach the falls.
+The trail is about 8.5 miles long out and back and can be challenging in places, but it is well worth it when you reach the falls.

 You can take a shuttle from the parking lot to the trailhead, which cuts off about 1 mile each way, but where is the fun in that?

 The hike should take about 3-4 hours.
-The best part is swimming in the pools of water, cooling off and relaxing by the beautiful waterfalls.
+The best part is swimming in the pools of water, cooling off, and relaxing by the beautiful waterfalls.
 Sabino Canyon has several trails for all levels of hikers; Seven Falls Trail is just one of them.